Overview

 Diagnosis

-Subcapsular hematomas and liver rupture can be diagnosed by clinical presentation, laboratory values, or imaging.
-Abnormal laboratory values include severe anemia, elevated transaminases, thrombocytopenia, and abnormal coagulation values.
-Patients that are hemodynamically unstable are often diagnosed at time of laparoscopy and/or laparotomy.
-If patients are hemodynamically stable, several different imaging modalities can be used, including transabdominal ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), selective angiography, and technetium-99m scan.
-CT with contrast is the best imaging modality for detecting hepatic hematomas, as they can efficiently and accurately detect acute hemorrhage.
+If patients are hemodynamically stable, several different imaging modalities can be used, including transabdominal ultrasonography, computed tomography (CT) scanning, magnetic resonance imaging (MRI), selective angiography, and technetium-99m scanning.
+CT scanning with contrast is the best imaging modality for detecting hepatic hematomas, as they can efficiently and accurately detect acute hemorrhage.

 Treatment

-Treatment generally consists of either conservative or operative management.
-In cases of liver hematomas without capsule rupture, a patient may be managed conservatively as long as she remains hemodynamically stable.
-If the patient is antepartum, immediate delivery is indicated, often by cesarean section with a vertical skin incision so that the liver may be inspected.
-Additional management includes blood, plasma, and platelet transfusions as needed, close hemodynamic monitoring, often in an intensive care unit and serial abdominal exams and abdominal imaging with either ultrasound or CT, to monitor expansion of the hematoma and integrity of Glissen’s capsule.
-Some patients may also be candidates for hepatic artery embolization, which is a good option for patients with multiple intrahepatic hematomas who are poor surgical candidates.
+Additional management includes blood, plasma, and platelet transfusions as needed; close hemodynamic monitoring, often in an intensive care unit; and serial abdominal examinations and abdominal imaging with either ultrasonography or CT scanning, to monitor expansion of the hematoma and integrity of the Glissen capsule.
+Some patients may also be candidates for hepatic artery embolization, which is a good option for patients with multiple intrahepatic hematomas who are poor surgical candidates, or it may be done in conjunction with surgery.
 Any sign of hemodynamic instability, continued bleeding, expanding hematoma, or infection are indications to proceed with surgery.

 Treatment includes evacuation of the hematoma and packing the liver with collagen sponges, absorbable mesh, or fibrin glue with concurrent drain placement.
-If this is insufficient at controlling bleeding, direct hepatic pressure, oversewing lacerations, application of Gelfoam or collagenated materials, hepatic artery ligation, and compression of the porta hepatis using the Pringle maneuver may be beneficial.
+If this is insufficient in controlling bleeding, direct hepatic pressure, oversewing lacerations, application of Gelfoam or collagenated materials, hepatic artery ligation, and compression of the porta hepatis using the Pringle maneuver may be beneficial.

 Prognosis

-The maternal mortality rate has significantly decreased over time.
-Before the 1970s, it was reported to be has high as 100%.
-It has steadily declined each decade, but it remains approximately 12%.[37]
-One literature review found that the lowest maternal mortality rate, 10%, was in the group that underwent arterial embolization, with or without laparotomy,[37] versus maternal mortality rates of at least 30% for all other treatment groups.
 One theory behind the improved outcome is that arterial embolization involves less handling of the liver and less iatrogenic trauma.
 As maternal mortality has decreased, so has perinatal mortality.
-The 1960s-1970s demonstrated a perinatal mortality of approximately 80%, with a marked decrease to approximately 40% perinatal mortality.[37]
-This improvement is likely due to both improved maternal care and care of the preterm and very ill neonate.[37]
+The 1960s-1970s demonstrated a perinatal mortality of approximately 80%, with a marked decrease to approximately 40% perinatal mortality.
+[61] This improvement is likely due to both improved maternal care and care of the preterm and very ill neonate.
+[61] Most patients who survive the event have complete resolution, with normal CT scans approximately 4-6 months later.
+A case of recurrent hepatic rupture in a subsequent pregnancy has been reported.

 Viral Hepatitis